uk-gov-mirror/ONSdigital.dp-topic-api/README.md

 * Mongo db
 * Florence authentication (AWS cognito)

 NB.
-Use [the auth stack in dp-compose](https://github.com/ONSdigital/dp-compose/v2/stacks/auth) to run these services in Docker containers.
+Use [the auth stack in dp-compose](https://github.com/ONSdigital/dp-compose/tree/main/v2/stacks/auth#auth-stack) to run these services, and the other Auth services, in local Docker containers.

 * Once you have a working mongo db instance, you will want to populate your database with topics - see `./scripts/README.md` for seeding scripts
 * No further dependencies other than those defined in `go.mod`